gdotgordon/produce-demo/README.md

 As required by the spec, the database is initially seeded on startup by reading the four records from the seed.json file in the top-level directory of the repo.

 ## Accessing and running the demo
-The project is hosted at the Git repository https://github.com/gdotgordon/produce-demo.
 The project uses a Travis-CI pipeline that runs go checks, unit tests, and a functional test.
 To run the server, there is a `docker-compose.yml`file to launch it.
+The project does not use modules to keep things simple, so clone this repo and set your GOPATH accordingly.

-- To start the server, run `docker-compose up` or `docker-compose up -d` to run in detached mode.
+- To start the server, with the GOPATH set, go to the top-level folder of this project, run `docker-compose up` or `docker-compose up -d` to run in detached mode.
 In the latter case, you can use a tool like *Kitematic* or use `docker logs` with the container name as such:

 ```
 $ docker  container ls